Walsall Canal: Branches

 Further north, a basin served the Crown Brick Works, near Ocker Hill, and the Lower Ocker Hill Branch delivered water to Ocker Hill Tunnel, from where it was pumped to the Ocker Hill Branch.
 It reached the BCN Main Line by joining the Wednesbury Oak Loop at Summer Hill.
 The canal was joined by the Tame Valley Canal, which was built in the 1840s to provide a northern bypass for the overloaded Farmers Bridge Locks, at the eastern end of the BCN Main Line.
-The original Act of Parliament, the Birmingham Canal Navigations Act 1839 (2 & 3 Vict. c. lxi) authorised a canal from Salford to join the Danks Branch, but was altered by the Wyrley and Essington Canal Navigation Act 1840 (3 & 4 Vict. c. xxiv), which changed the route.
+The original act of Parliament, the Birmingham Canal Navigations Act 1839 (2 & 3 Vict. c. lxi) authorised a canal from Salford to join the Danks Branch, but was altered by the Wyrley and Essington Canal Navigation Act 1840 (3 & 4 Vict. c. xxiv), which changed the route.
 It opened on 14 February 1844.

 The Gospel Oak Branch ran westwards to Gospel Oak, passing under Coppice Bridge near Willingsworth furnaces, where there were two basins on the north bank, and another on the south bank to serve a colliery.
 By 1904, the end of the branch was disused, as it was dammed off and shown as marsh.
-It opened in 1800, and was abandoned in 1954, authorised by the British Transport Commission Act 1954.
+It opened in 1800, and was abandoned in 1954, authorised by the British Transport Commission Act 1954 (2 & 3 Eliz.
+2. c. lv).
 Part of it is still in water, although not navigable.
 The rest of the 0.5 mi branch has become a linear park, as far as the A4037 Gospel Oak Road.
 At one time, the Dumaresq Branch continued from the end of the Gospel Oak Branch, rising through two locks to reach Gospel Oak Ironworks.
 Opposite the junction with the Walsall Canal, one of two railway interchange basins remains, with attractive cast-iron bridges for users of the towpath.